Diversity Hiring and Recruitment Programs

-To monitor and evaluate the efficacy of the Diversity Hiring Program and the Diversity Recruitment Program, the Equal Opportunity Officer will compile an annual report documenting all program requests and the disposition of each request.
+To monitor and evaluate the efficacy of the Diversity Hiring Program and the Diversity Recruitment Measures, the Equal Opportunity Officer will compile an annual report documenting all program requests and the disposition of each request.
 This report will be submitted to the President annually, who will present it to the Board.
-The Diversity Hiring Program and the Diversity Recruitment Program will each be in place for three years and will be reviewed in their third year by the President to determine whether they have achieved their objectives before being renewed.
+The Diversity Hiring Program and the Diversity Recruitment Measures will each be in place for three years and will be reviewed in their third year by the President to determine whether they have achieved their objectives before being renewed.